 The part-time programme entails two intensive periods of taught input study at Exeter in July over two successive years.
 Module assignments and dissertation work are completed through distance learning and individual study.
 The part-time option allows up to seven years to complete, you will need to aim to submit the thesis for examination by the end of your sixth year of part-time study in order to allow for examination, corrections and completion within seven years.

 Alternatively, it is possible to begin the full-time programme and complete the taught part of the course in one year of full-time study on campus, and to then apply to move to the part time course to complete the dissertation in two/three years of part-time distance study.
 This option would be attractive for mature, self-funded participants working internationally, who are able to take one year's study leave before returning to complete the dissertation within their home institutions.

-The next intake for the part-time programme is July 2015; dates for the 'summer school' are 13th July to 24th July inclusive.
+The next intake for the part-time programme is July 2017; dates for the compulsory 'summer school' are 17th July to 28th July inclusive.